outaagunga/documentation/blog_news_guide.md

 My final polished blog is ____________________

+## Images to use
+Go to AI and give this prompt:
+> suggest suitable images for this blog

 ## STEP 6: SOCIAL MEDIA PROMOTION
 **Goal:** Create platform-specific promotional copy to drive traffic and maximize reach.